rkt/rkt/Documentation/hacking.md

   * realpath
   * gpg
 * Go 1.3+
-  * github.com/appc/spec (not yet vendored as it's in a continuous improvement phase)

 Once the requirements have been met you can build rkt by running the following commands: